lexcao/kotlin-equality/README.md

 }
 ```

-The question is:
+## Question
-why the Kotlin nullable enum can equal to Java static class without compiling error by Kotlin compiler or warning `INCOMPATIBLE_ENUM_COMPARISON` by IDEA?
+Why the Kotlin nullable enum can equal to Java static class without compiling error by Kotlin compiler or warning `INCOMPATIBLE_ENUM_COMPARISON` by IDEA?

 ## Solution
 Why this happens?